benbraide/InlineJS/README.md

 **`.debounce` modifier**
 **Example:** `<input x-on:input.debounce="fetchSomething()">`

-The `debounce` modifier allows you to "debounce" an event handler.
+The `.debounce` modifier allows you to "debounce" an event handler.
 In other words, the event handler will NOT run until a certain amount of time has elapsed since the last event that fired.
 When the handler is ready to be called, the last handler call will execute.

 The default debounce "wait" time is 250 milliseconds.

-If you wish to customize this, you can specifiy a custom wait time like so:
+If you wish to customize this, you can specify a custom wait time like so:

 ```
 <input x-on:input.debounce.750="fetchSomething()">